Article 4. Administration and Supervision and Support Personnel

 8. Understanding of and proficiency in pedagogy to incorporate writing as an instructional and assessment tool for candidates to generate, gather, plan, organize, and present ideas in writing to communicate for a variety of purposes.

-9. The candidate shall have earned a master's of social work degree from a regionally accredited college or university school of social work with a minimum of 60 graduate semester hours or earned an advanced standing master's of social work degree from a regionally accredited college or university with a minimum of 30 graduate-level semester hours.
+9. The candidate shall have earned a master's of social work degree from an accredited institution school of social work with a minimum of 60 graduate semester hours or earned an advanced standing master's of social work degree from an accredited institution with a minimum of 30 graduate-level semester hours.

 10. The candidate shall complete a minimum of six graduate semester hours in education to include six semester hours from two of the following courses:

 a.
-Foundations of education and the teaching profession (3 semester hours);
+Foundations of education and the teaching profession (three semester hours);

 b.
 Characteristics of special education (three semester hours);